Mercurial commit ids are short (12 digits) on database

 scm: mercurial: add asserting first and last changeset to test_fetch_changesets_from_scratch (#14361)

-#5 Updated by Claudio Bley about 5 years ago
+#5 Updated by Claudio Bley over 5 years ago

 - Status changed from New to Resolved